quixio/quix-samples/python/others/streamlit/README.md

 Clicking `Deploy` on the Sample, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

 Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.

-## Environment variables

-This code sample uses the following environment variables:

-- **input**: The topic to stream data from (`f1-data`)

-## Requirements

-Deploy the `Demo Data` source from the Quix Code Samples.
-This will stream Codemasters&reg; F1&reg; 2019 telemetry data into a topic called `f1-data`

 ## Contribute